 Circumstances change over time, which means your previous child support order may no longer reflect your family’s financial needs.
 Speaking to a diligent child support attorney can help you determine whether a modification is right for your situation.

-A change in a parent’s income, children’s needs, or parenting time, may form the basis of a successful modification case.
+A change in a parent’s income, child’s needs, or parenting time may form the basis of a successful modification case.
 Your finances, as well as your children’s welfare, could be significantly impacted by a child support order.
-A Gwinnett County child support modification lawyer can help you seek an adjustment to an order based on your new circumstances.
+A Gwinnett County child support modification lawyer can help you seek an adjustment to an order based on your family’s new circumstances.

 A successful modification under Official Code of Georgia Annotated §19-6-15(k) usually requires a substantial change in a child’s financial needs or the income of one of their parents.
-Examples of a material change in circumstances include:
+Other examples of a material change in circumstances include:

 Gwinnett County courts will only review child support orders based on these changes once every two years.